IpsumDominum/Font-Style-Transfer-For-Historical-Document-Recognition/README.md

-# Style Transfer Could Be All You Needed For Historical Document Recognition
+# Style Transfer Could Be All You Needed For Historical Document Recognition (Auckland University COMPSCI760 Project)

 ### Setup python / enviornment